keaSystemIntegration/gift-wishing/docs/how_to/README.md

 ```

 # Wishlist Service
 All the routes require an "Authentication" token in request headers in order to response.
+Once the user is authorized, they will have an userId in the request cookies claims which will be used to verify the identity of the user in the routes.
+This way, the client is not responsible to send the userId explicitly anymore.

 ## Models
 Models are used to for output or input information of the API calls for this service.